grandehombre/SetupWorkEnv/README.md

 This application allows you to start a specific working environment, opening the applications you need and placing them at the desired screen locations.

-It is controlled by an INI config file, specified as follows
+It is controlled by an INI config file, specified in the command line as follows
 	--config-file="full_pathname"

 Here is the full list of command line switches: